Operations and poly-operations in Algebraic Cobordism

 \section{Operations and poly-operations}

 \begin{definition} Let $A^*$ and $B^*$ be cohomology theories in the sense of Definition \ref{goct}.
-Under an operation $A^*\stackrel{G}{\row}B^*$ we will understand a morphism of (contravariant) functors, that is, a transformation commuting with all pull-back maps. \end{definition}
+Under an operation $A^*\stackrel{G}{\row}B^*$ we will understand a morphism of (contravariant) functors $\smk\row Sets$ pointed by zero, that is, a transformation commuting with all pull-back maps and mapping $0$ to $0$. \end{definition}

-Notice, that here we do not require $0$ to be sent to $0$, as in \cite[Definition 3.3]{SU}.
-This condition appears in connection with the notion of stability, but it is convenient to drop it in the current context (the only case interesting to us is that of non-additive, and so unstable operations).